This article was updated on November 6, 2017

 Deadlines and Penalty Fees

-The new health care law limits when you can sign up for health insurance to one time each year beginning in the fall.
+The new healthcare law limits when you can sign up for health insurance to one time each year beginning in the fall.
 If you want to enroll in a private plan on or off the marketplace, then you’ll have to adhere to the open enrollment schedule.
-For coverage starting in 2017, you have from November 1, 2016 through January 31, 2017 to sign up.
+For coverage starting in 2018, you have from November 1, 2017 through December 15, 2017 to sign up.
 If you don’t enroll during this time frame without a valid reason, then you’ll owe the penalty fee, also called the shared responsibility payment, when you file your taxes the following spring.

-The penalty fee goes up in 2017.
-While the rate started out as the greater of 1 percent of your taxable income or $95 in 2014, this year the fee increases to the greater of $695 or 2.5 percent of your taxable income.
-Rates for 2017 have not been posted.
-Foregoing health insurance will become increasingly expensive as the rate is adjusted for inflation each year.
+The penalty fee goes up in 2018.
+While the rate started out as the greater of 1 percent of your taxable income or $95 in 2014, in 2017 the fee increased to the greater of $695 (per adult individual in your family) or 2.5 percent of your household taxable income.
+The penalty for 2018 has not been released yet, but it’ll be at least the same if not more than the fee for the 2017 calendar year.
+Forgoing health insurance will become increasingly expensive as the rate is adjusted for inflation each year.

 Note that the penalty fee applies for every month that you didn’t have coverage, minus three months.
 If you enroll in a plan outside of the open enrollment period due to special circumstances, then you’ll only be assessed the penalty fee for the months that you weren’t covered.